Configuration code generation#

 To get, and to use, an enumeration, one has to get the value representing the choice, but also one or more of the enumeration list to check against.
 Enumerations are stored as i_def integers.
 The enumeration options are parameters that can be obtained directly from Configurator-generated _config_mod modules.

-To illustrate, Rose metadata can configure the value of the geometry variable in the namelist so that it can be either the string “spherical” or the string “planar”.
-In the following code, is checked against two allowed choices of geometry: spherical and planar, referenced by the two integer parameters in the base_mesh_config_mod module.
+To illustrate, Rose metadata specifies that the value of the namelist variable geometry can be either the string “spherical” or the string “planar”.
+In the following code, the namelist entry is checked against two allowed choices of geometry: spherical and planar, referenced by the two integer parameters in the base_mesh_config_mod module.
 The names of the parameters are prefixed with the name of the variable to ensure there is no duplication of parameter names with other enumeration variables:

 use base_mesh_config_mod, only: geometry_spherical, geometry_planar